jamen/osia/README.md

 _Another task manager?_ Yes.
 This one works through `Promise` objects, however.
 It also aims to be more lightweight, with just as robust features (if not more) than other task managers.

+This project is in very early stages, and there is a lot of missing functionality that would otherwise be wanted.
+If you have an idea, create an issue, then a pull request if you can.

 ## Installation
 ```shell
 $ npm install osia